-VETERINARY HEALTH SCIENCE
+VETERINARY HEALTH SCIENCE PROGRAM AS and BS Major Options

-AS and BS Degree Options
+Veterinary Health Science (AS)

-Associate of Science in Veterinary Health Science (VHS) Pre-Veterinary Medicine:
+Pre-Veterinary Medicine:

 The AS in VHS is designed especially for the student that wishes to pursue application to an AVMA accredited veterinary college.
 After completion of the AS degree, a student will have fulfilled major requirements for application to select AVMA accredited veterinary colleges.
 This program offers students limited veterinary experience and education using lectures and labs with animal models and cadavers.